Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

 At the centre of everything is the job scheduler.
 Rather than allowing users to run programs directly, HPCs rely on a scheduling system (e.g. Slurm or PBS Pro) to manage fair access to shared compute resources.
 When a job is submitted, it enters a queue where the scheduler decides when and where it will run.
 Jobs are matched to compute nodes based on requested resources like CPU, memory and runtime.
 Understanding how the scheduler behaves is essential for designing workflows that run efficiently.

-TODO some clarification re: queues - draw up figures for tetris style hpc scheuling system
+Schedulers like PBS Pro and Slurm use queues to group jobs that share similar resource and policy constraints.
+When you submit a job, it’s placed in the appropriate queue, and the scheduler continuously evaluates all queued jobs to decide which can start next.

+System load — high demand increases queue wait time
 ![](figs/00_HPC_scheduler_tetris.png)

 !!! note "Understanding Job Scheduling with Tetris"

+    Think of the scheduler like a giant game of **Tetris**, where every job you submit has its own unique “shape.”
-    When you submit a batch job, you describe its “shape” the resources it needs.
-The scheduler uses this information to decide when and where your job can run.
-This shape is defined by three key factors:
+    When you submit a batch job, you describe the resources it needs — this defines the shape of your job piece.
+    The scheduler’s task is to fit all these different pieces together as efficiently as possible across the available compute nodes.

+    Each job’s shape is determined by three key factors:

-    - CPU – how many processor cores the job needs.
+    - **CPU** – how many processor cores it needs
-    - Memory – the amount of RAM required for execution.
+    - **Memory** – how much RAM it requires
-    - Walltime – the maximum runtime for the job.

-    Getting these requests wrong can reduce overall system efficiency.
-Common issues include:

-    - Longer queue times — jobs wait because they’re hard to fit into available resources.
+    - **Walltime** – how long it is allowed to run

+    Once submitted, your job enters a **queue**, much like a waiting line for compute resources.
+But unlike a simple first-come-first-served queue, the scheduler constantly reshuffles and fits jobs together — like sliding Tetris blocks — to maximise system usage.

+    The order in which jobs run depends on several factors:

+    - **Job priority** — determined by project, queue, and fair-share usage
+    - **Requested resources** — smaller jobs can often “slot in” sooner
+    - **Queue limits** — different queues prioritise short, long, or interactive jobs

+    Getting the shape right matters.
+Overestimating your needs makes your job harder to fit, while underestimating can cause it to fail.
+Common outcomes include:

+    - **Longer queue times** – large, awkwardly shaped jobs wait for space
-    - Underused resources — wasted capacity that could have run other jobs.
+    - **Wasted capacity** – unused cores or memory that could have run other jobs

-    Large jobs with long walltimes are especially challenging to schedule and may sit idle for a long time, while smaller jobs often fill gaps quickly through backfilling.
+    Just like in Tetris, the scheduler aims to **fill every gap** and keep the system running smoothly.
+    Small, well-shaped jobs often fall neatly into open spaces, while larger ones wait for the perfect fit.